keirthana/anbox-cloud-docs/howto/anbox/harden.md

 - Always run the latest supported version of Anbox Cloud and keep your deployment up to date.
 See {ref}`ref-release-notes`.
 - Make sure your deployment uses machines running a supported Ubuntu version.
 See {ref}`ref-requirements`.
-- Do not disable TLS pinning when you are not using a load balancer.
 - If you find a security issue, report it to the [Ubuntu security team](https://wiki.ubuntu.com/SecurityTeam/FAQ#Contact).

 ## Reduce attack surface